The following candidates have been elected Deputy Speakers:

 The House of Commons Library produces briefing papers to inform MPs of key issues.
 The papers contain factual information and a range of opinions on each subject, and aim to be politically impartial.

-This article was produced by the Commons Digital Outreach Team.
-Follow the @HouseofCommons on Twitter for updates on the UK House of Commons Chamber.
+Follow @HouseofCommons on Twitter for updates on the UK House of Commons Chamber.